 • New open models of public media and knowledge, ranging from journalism to encyclopedias to scientific production

 The fellowship provides up to a full academic year of support (Fall, Winter, Spring quarters), including stipend, tuition, and health insurance.

-Fellows will spend a year in residence, participating in the signature yearlong research workshop at PACS that meets alternating weeks throughout the academic year.
+Fellows participate in the signature research workshop at PACS that meets alternating weeks throughout the academic year.
 The workshop provides Fellows the opportunity to learn from others and to present their work in an interdisciplinary setting.
 The fellowship cohort will also have the opportunity to meet regularly with one another and the PACS Director of Research and Scholar Programs to further develop their intellectual and professional skills and community.
 PACS also offers several events with notable speakers throughout the year, which Fellows are encouraged to attend.

-Applications will be reviewed by our Director of Research and Scholar Programs, Faculty Directors, and Executive Director.
+Applications will be reviewed by our Faculty Directors, Executive Director and Director of Research and Scholar Programs, .
 Please provide the following information by completing this form, which includes: